German exec at Volkswagen Japan arrested for suspected drug use

-TOKYO Volkswagen Group Japan KK senior executive Thomas Siebert was arrested on suspicion of using an illegal stimulant, the company said.
+TOKYO (Reuters) - Volkswagen Group Japan KK senior executive Thomas Siebert was arrested on suspicion of using an illegal stimulant, the company said.

 Siebert, a 53-year-old German, was arrested on Wednesday, the company said in a statement without elaborating on the drug involved.